lexffe/discorder/doc/extending-discorder.md

 If you look in this projects main.go file you can see that its very little setup code before we call discorder.run,

-before this you can do stuff like add custom commands
+before this you can do stuff like add your own commands

 ##### Custom commands